Heusler compound: Half-metallic ferromagnetic Heusler compounds

-Half-Metallic Ferromagnetic Heusler

 Half-metallic ferromagnets exhibit a metallic behavior in one spin channel and an insulating behavior in the other spin channel.
-The first example of Heusler Half-metallic ferromagnets was first investigated by de Groot et al., with the case of NiMnSb.
+The first example of Heusler half-metallic ferromagnets was first investigated by de Groot et al., with the case of NiMnSb.
 Half-metallicity leads to the full polarization of the conducting electrons.
-Half metallic ferromagnets are therefore promising for Spintronics applications.
+Half metallic ferromagnets are therefore promising for spintronics applications.